 Meet Paul, an English World Traveller who travelled to 141 countries

-I’ve met Paul by accident during the art exhibition from our friend in Amsterdam.
+I’ve met Paul by accident during the art exhibition with our friend in Amsterdam.
 As soon as I met him, I liked his open spirit.
-The openness and kindness he had are the features of people who are usually travellers or artists of some kind.
-While chit-chatting I realised that his life was quite exciting and that he had spent most of his life abroad.
+The openness and kindness he had are the features of people who are usually travelers or artists of some kind.
+While chit-chatting I realized that his life was quite exciting and that he had spent most of his life abroad.
 Abroad…that sounds so good! 🙂

-We met again on Four Seasons Art Fair and after that, we stayed in touch.
+We met again at Four Seasons Art Fair and after that, we stayed in touch.
 A few years later I remembered Paul and I decided to ask him to share his opinions to help all of us who want to travel the whole world.
-If you consider yourself a fellow traveller, continue reading to discover what Paul, a proper world traveller, thinks about certain travel aspects now and then!
+If you consider yourself a fellow traveler, continue reading to discover what Paul, a proper world traveler, thinks about certain travel aspects now and then!

 1. Hi Paul, a world traveller! 🙂 How are you?
 Tell us a bit about yourself!

 Hi there!
 My name is Paul, electronics and communications engineer from the origin, but became involved in international business development for Dutch and German industries through the years.
 Presently living in England, but have a house in Germany also.